 Once you have filed your tax return, if there are any tax liabilities arising, these must also be paid by 31st January.
 It is of utmost importance not to miss the deadlines; the penalties for both late filing and payment are severe, and it is highly recommended not to leave matters until the last minute.

 We hope this part of our tax feature helps landlords understand how they should register for self assessment, and clarifies the important filing dates to remember.
-The next part of the feature explores how tax payments should be made to HMRC, and how to request refunds.

 Read our disclaimer.